Something wonderful was happening in the

 I love her.
 So I built this web site to share my love and

-affection.
-This journey is divided into six parts:
+This journey is divided into many parts -

 Enjoy the journey !